FabEdge/fabedge/README.md

 # What is FabEdge
 FabEdge is an open source edge networking solution based on kubernetes and kubeedge.
-It solves the problems including complex network configuration management,  network fragmentation，the lack of global service discovery ability and topology awareness etc.
+It solves the problems including complex network configuration management,   network fragmentation, the lack of service discovery ability and topology awareness in edge etc.

 Fabedge supports weak network environments, such as 4/5G, WiFi，LoRa, etc., and supports dynamic IP addresses of edge nodes, which is suitable for scenarios such as the Internet of Things and the Internet of Vehicles.
 # Features